 REPRESENTATIVE RESULTS:

-Data traces are recorded and opened with the .
+Data traces are recorded and opened with the system controller software (see Table of Materials).
 Complete traces or selected segments can be exported to the clipboard or text file for further analysis with desired software.
 Valves to control flow of the different solutions are switched with custom software or manually.
 A custom Matlab script is used to analyze rates of activation, tension redevelopment and relaxation.
-Maximum active force and the peak and the plateau force of the passive force experiments are taken directly from the force trace.
+Maximum active force and the peak and the plateau force of the passive force experiments are taken directly from the system controller software force trace.
 After mounting a myofibril (Figure 2), the desired protocol can be selected.

 Maximum active force and calcium–sensitivity of force in myofibrils isolated from mouse and human skeletal muscle biopsies